raymondzouu/Smile2/README.md

 # Smile!
-You're on camera!
-Everyone could always smile a little more.
-This Chrome extension reminds you to smile before browsing social media.
-ML makes sure you won't get through unless you flash a genuine smile... :D
+A Chrome extension that requires the user to smile in order to access any social media page such as Facebook, Twitter, Instagram, etc.